msprev/pandocinject/doc/readme.md

 title: "pandocinject"
 author:
     - name: Mark Sprevak
-date: 25 November 2015
+date: 27 January 2016
 style: Notes
 ...

 # pandocinject

-Suppose that you have a list of items in a data file (yaml, json, bibtex, etc.).
-Suppose you would like to select some of those items, format them nicely, and inject them into a markdown document.
-You might have a file that includes a list of your talks, for example, and you want to select items from this list and format them for your CV or homepage.
+Imagine you have a list of items in a structured data file (yaml, json, bibtex, etc.).
+    You want to select some of the items, format them nicely, and inject the result into a markdown/html/docx/etc document.
+    For example, you might have a file that includes a list of your talks, and you want to select some of the items, sort them, and format them neatly for a CV on your website.

-Wouldn't it be nice to automate this?
-Wouldn't it be nice to describe the format directly in markdown?
-Wouldn't it be nice to do this without learning a funky selection/templating language (csl, SQL, bibtex)?
+Wouldn't it be nice to do this without learning a funky template/style/query language?
+    Wouldn't it be nice to say the output you want directly in markdown/html/org/etc.?
+    And wouldn't it be nice to use a simple language like Python to do the selecting and formatting logic?

+pandocinject does this.
-pandocinject enables you to do this.
-More accurately, pandocinject creates pandoc filters that do it. pandocinject is 100% Python.
-It allows you to select and format with Python functions.
+    Or rather, pandocinject creates pandoc filters do to this.
+    Creating these filters is trivial.
+    Some worked examples are given below.

+pandocinject is 100% Python.
+    Using pandocinject only requires a basic knowledge of Python.
+    There are no funky template/style/query languages (SQL, csl, biblatex, etc.) to learn.

 # Installation